Last updated on October 23rd, 2024

 Narcissists exploit the empathetic nature of others by fabricating or exaggerating stories of hardship.

-They may twist events or emotions to elicit a specific response, such as guilt, empathy, or pity.
+They will twist events or emotions to elicit a specific response, such as guilt, empathy, or pity.

 This manipulation allows them to garner emotional support and attention, which they crave deeply.